oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

 Application
 ^^^^^^^^^^^

-Following the first tutorial a heat pumps with internal heat exchangers is considered.
-You can see the plant topology in the figure.
+Following the first tutorial a heat pump with internal heat exchangers is considered instead of dumping the heat to the ambient.
+You can see the plant topology in the figure below.

 .. figure:: api/_images/tutorial_sv_heat_pump_intheatex.svg
     :align: center

     Figure: Topology of heat pump with internal heat exchanger

-It consists of a consumer system, a valve, an evaporator system, a compressor and additionally of an internal heat exchanger.
+The system consists of a consumer system, a valve, an evaporator system, a compressor and additionally an internal heat exchanger.
 In order to simulate this heat pump, the TESPy model has to be built up.
 First, the network has to be initialized and the refrigerants used have to be specified.
-In this example the heat pump work with ammonia (NH\ :sub:`3`\) and water (H\ :sub:`2`\O).
-Furthermore, it is recommended to define the unit system not to work with variables set to SI-Units.
+In this example the heat pump works with ammonia (NH\ :sub:`3`\) and water (H\ :sub:`2`\O).

+First, we set up the Network object.

 .. code-block:: python